leahkemp/documentation/setup_human_genomics_pipeline.md

 See [here](https://gatkforums.broadinstitute.org/gatk/discussion/1247/what-should-i-use-as-known-variants-sites-for-running-tool-x) for information on what files you will need for GATK portions of the pipeline.
 Below is a summary of the files needed for two GATK functions called by the pipeline:

----

-**BaseRecalibrator** requires known SNPs and indels passed with the -knownSites argument to function properly.
-We use all the following files:

-- The most recent dbSNP release (build ID > 132)
-- Mills_and_1000G_gold_standard.indels.b37.vcf
-- 1000G_phase1.indels.b37.vcf (currently from the 1000 Genomes Phase I indel calls)

-**HaplotypeCaller**
-These tools do NOT require known sites, but if SNPs are provided with the -dbsnp argument they will use them for variant annotation.
-We use this file:

-- The most recent dbSNP release (build ID > 132)

----

 #### Option one: download from [NCBI](https://www.ncbi.nlm.nih.gov/variation/docs/human_variation_vcf/) (recommended)

 This option is recommended since the latest release of the dbSNP database was available on this site (current latest release: build 153)